Beastea3/testReadTheDoc/Technology/Basic Skills/Regex.md

 **Positive lookbehind**: Matches a group before the main expression without including the result;

-**Negative lookahead**: Specifies a group that can not match before the main expression (if it matches, the result is discarded);
+**Negative lookabehind**: Specifies a group that can not match before the main expression (if it matches, the result is discarded);

 > **Warning**: lookbehind may not be supported by some browsers like Safari and most browsers on mobile devices;